certifiableGrimalkin/stardew-valley-randomizer/README.md

 * In terms of the new items added, the following are randomized:
   * New weapons and boots
   * New enemies' stats and their random item drop
-  * 3 of the new songs - if anyone knows how to get the song IDs of the rest of them, that would be helpful!
+  * All of the New songs.
 * The following are NOT randomized on the new island (these will come in a future update):
   * The new fish will be there as expected.
 Existing fish tooltips will NOT reflect whether the specific fish will be found on the island.
   * The new crops (including the fruit trees)